-As like human cats body also changes during pregnancy.
-These changes have not occurred at a time.
+Like human cats body also changes during pregnancy.
+These changes don’t occur at a time.
 Week by week or month by month the changes occur in their body.
-A week by week cat pregnancy calendar will help you to find out when and why the pregnant cat’s body, health, the behavior will change and determine the date of birth.
-This week by week cat pregnancy calendar will also suggest you what you should do in every pregnancy period.
+So, a week by week cat pregnancy calendar will help you to find out when and why the pregnant cat’s body, health, the behavior will change and determine the date of birth.
+This week-by-week cat gestation period will also suggest to you what you should do in every pregnancy period.
 We’ll discuss the litter of kittens.

-Here we describe how a week by week cat pregnancy calendar for you including the signs of pregnancy.
+Here we describe week by week cat pregnancy calendar for you including the signs of pregnancy.
 Read on to learn more about the birth process of a kitten.

 Days 1-7 : Week one

-1st week of cat’s pregnancy is very beginning.
+1st week of pregnancy is the very beginning.
 You will not able to tell surely that your cat is pregnant.
 Generally, in this time fertilization occur.
-After mating first 1-10 days male cat’s sperm finds the female cat’s eggs and fertilize them.
+After mating for the first 1-10 days male cat’s sperm finds the female cat’s eggs and fertilizes them.